Issued on • Modified

 France stays top of world tourism league, despite fall in 2016

-The number of foreign tourists to France fell from by about two million last year but it remained the world's most popular destination with 82.5 million people visiting, the Foreign Affairs Ministry announced on Friday.
+The number of foreign tourists to France fell by about two million last year but the country remained the world's most popular destination with 82.5 million people visiting, the Foreign Affairs Ministry announced on Friday.

 Between 82.5 million and 83 million foreigners came to France in 2016, a fall of 1.3 percent from 2015's record of 85 million.

 The November 2015 Paris attacks, Nice's Bastille Day massacre, freak floods in the summer and strikes against a controversial labour reform are all believed to have hit the tourism trade, which is a mainstay of the French economy.